Portrait Photograph of Asia Shcherbakova with her hair tied up.

 About Asia Shcherbakova:

-Asia Shcherbakova (Asia pronounced Asha) was born in Saint Petersburg, Russia.
-With her father being a physicist, she grew up having immediate answers to any questions about the world, from subatomic particles to galaxies.
-This stimulated both her curiosity about life and the sense that nature is complex but cognizable.
+Asia Shcherbakova (Asia pronounced Asha; birth name Ksenia) was born in Saint Petersburg, Russia.
+With her father being a physicist, she grew up having immediate answers to all her questions about the world, from subatomic particles to galaxies.
+This stimulated both her curiosity about the world and the sense that nature was complex but cognizable.

-Living for 4 years in the mountains in Kyoto, with more than 1600 Buddhist temples and 400 Shinto shrines, her interest in Eastern thought has found a concrete object of study: The thinking of the well-known Japanese historical figure, Kūkai.
-Consequently, she discovered the closest fit between the natural sciences and systems of spirituality in the Shingon approach of Buddhism that Kūkai had developed.
+She chose a biotechnology PhD program at Kyoto Sangyo University, focusing on bacterial systems to study the molecular mechanisms of adaptation and survival.
+Living for 4 years in the mountains in Kyoto, with more than 1600 Buddhist temples and 400 Shinto shrines, her interest in Eastern thought has found a concrete object of study: the life path and thinking of Kūkai and the Shingon ‘school’ of buddhist thought that he had developed, in which she was able to find the closest fit between natural sciences and systems of spirituality.

-She designed various educational frameworks to highlight the salient features of the Baseworks method as a training modality.
-Examples of her work can be found on the following pages: the key movement principles, the 3 types of body awareness, the neuroscience behind baseworks, and the baseworks meta.
+She designed various frameworks to highlight the salient features of the Baseworks method as a training modality, such as the the key movement principles and the 3 types of body awareness, with their practical applications visualized in the Baseworks Meta.
+Certain findings with implications for fundamental science were recently reported at two international neuroscience conferences (1, 2).

-At the same time, she was also trying to find correlates in science to the more abstract facets of Baseworks, which founder, Patrick Oancia, has always emphasized were of equal importance to the physical characteristics.
-Although on the surface, Baseworks is a physical training modality, in essence, it is a very complex embodied, embedded, extended system for modifying and conceptualizing the lived experience and action/decision-making processes.
+At the same time, she was also seeking correlates in existing scholarship for the more abstract facets of Baseworks, which founder, Patrick Oancia, has always emphasized were of equal importance to the physical characteristics.
+This line of her research appears in her lectures, and can be traced in her podcast appearances, as well as her commentary pieces on the Baseworks Transmission podcast.

-Alongside her work with Baseworks, in collaboration with her colleagues at the Institute of Experimental Medicine, Asia participates in an ongoing research project focused on the mechanisms of the neuroprotective actions of medium-chain triglycerides.
-Her recent publications can be found here under her birth name, Ksenia Shcherbakova.
+Alongside her work with Baseworks, Asia participates in an ongoing research project focused on the mechanisms of the neuroprotective actions of medium-chain triglycerides.
+Her publications can be found here under her birth name, Ksenia Shcherbakova.

 Asia is currently based in Montreal, Canada.